rwyates/portfolio/README.md

 # portfolio
-Data Analysis Projects | Fall 2025
+Data Analysis Projects Portfolio | Fall 2025

 This repository showcases a collection of data-driven projects focusing on exploratory data analysis (EDA), statistical modeling, and predictive analytics.
 Through these projects, I seek to demonstrate proficiency in applying both classical statistical methods and modern data science techniques to extract insights from datasets.